-This 18-hole private course is near the small town of Molalla, about 25 miles southeast of Portland.
+Arrowhead Golf Club is an 18-hole private course near the small town of Molalla, about 25 miles southeast of Portland.
 The course has a modern, but rural feel.
 Modern because it is well cared for (including excellent greens) and has a variety of holes.
 Rural because of its surroundings, an abundance of tall trees, and a relaxed feeling.
 It is slightly short, but the well-placed traps (particularly on the front), abundance of trees (making some holes narrow), smattering of water (including the Molalla River), a few doglegs, and the undulating greens make the course play longer.
 Very good practice facilities, welcoming members, and a very friendly and accommodating staff.
 The course is flat and provides a nice walk.

 The course has been a family affair from the start.
 The first 9 holes opened in 1961, and the second 9 opened in 1966.
 They were built by the original owner, designer, and operator, Gilbert “Kip” Kappler, who opened the course as a public course.
 In 1972, Mr. Kappler sold the course to Joe Clarizio and his wife, Jean.
 Joe had worked at the course since 1964.
 The Clarizios made the course semi-private.
 In 1981, as the new clubhouse and athletic club (indoor pool, weight room, raquetball courts, cardio room, and locker rooms) were being completed, the course became a private course.
 In the 1990s, renovations were made to the course designed, by Mr. Clarizio’s son, JD Clarizio.
 A substantial remodeling occurred in the late 1990s and early 2000s by Craig Schreiner.